9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/technology/headphones-earbuds:

-Total load time is 9.359 seconds
+Total load time is 7.015 seconds

-NaN% of CSS is unused, 0 total stylesheets
+95% of CSS is unused, 20 total stylesheets

 60% of JS is unused